ilanefraimovic/IS601-linux-command-cheatsheet/README.md

 git pull is a command that fetches and merges changes from a remote repository into your current branch.
 It helps keep your local code up to date with the latest changes from collaborators.

+ls is  a command that lists files and directories in the current location.
+It can be customized with options like -l for detailed information or -a to include hidden files.